• Skip to primary navigation

 Author: Cadry Nelson

 These spicy black bean tacos are the perfect easy vegan dinner.
-The warmed corn shells are stuffed with chopped romaine, tomatoes, salsa, red onions, and guacamole.
-Makes 6 tacos.
+The warmed corn shells are finished with chopped romaine, tomatoes, onions, and guacamole.

 Print Pin Rate